aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/aspose-slides-java-presentation-automation/_index.md

 Alternatively, you can download the latest version from [Aspose.Slides for Java releases](https://releases.aspose.com/slides/java/).

-**License Acquisition**: Aspose offers a free trial, temporary licenses, and options to purchase.
-To start using the full capabilities of the library without limitations, consider obtaining a temporary license or purchasing one.
+**License Acquisition** – Aspose offers a free trial, temporary licenses, and full‑purchase options.
+For production use, obtain a valid license to remove evaluation limits.

 ### Basic Initialization

-Once installed, initialize Aspose.Slides in your Java application:
+Once the library is available, you can create a `Presentation` object:

 ```java
 import com.aspose.slides.Presentation;